-The Norwegian electricity network is characterised as transmission (400kV-132 kV) and distribution (132kV - 240V).
-Distribution is further differentiated as regional distribution (132kV - 22kV) and local distribution (22kV - 240V) for regulatory purposes.
+The Norwegian electricity network is characterised as transmission (400kV-132 kV) and distribution (132kV - 240V) network.
+Distribution network is further differentiated as regional distribution (132kV - 22kV) and local distribution (22kV - 240V) for regulatory purposes.
 Statnett is the only Transmission System Operator (TSO) and is responsible for the transmission tariffs.
-By the end of 2018, there were 119 network companies owning and operating regional distribution and/or distribution network, some also owning minor parts of the transmission network.
+Statnett is the main owner of the transmission network.
+For minor parts that have previously been owned by distribution system operators (DSOs), Statnett is in the process of taking over.
+By the end of 2019, there were 115 network companies owning and operating regional distribution and/or local distribution network.
 Tariffs shall be structured in accordance with regulation 1999-03-11 no. 30; Regulations governing financial and technical reporting, income caps for network operations and tariffs.